-96 percent higher customer win-back rate
+• 96 percent higher customer win-back rate

 That’s pretty impressive.
 If we could compare these same statistics for pizza against those for burnt lettuce, the numbers would probably not be as dramatic as the ones above.
 Needless to say, Customer Service Platforms are very good at taking care of customers.

 For years, consumers have continued to gravitate towards businesses that require minimal effort for maximum return (think Uber and Amazon).
 As a result of interacting with such companies on a regular basis, they expect the same level of seamless, unobtrusive service in all their dealings.
-Considering that 90 percent of consumers now prefer messaging over calling 800 numbers, it’s safe to say that the final days of the voice-activated teleprompter are here.
 Customers want messaging alternatives that fit more naturally into their daily lives.

 Customer Service Platforms also act as ultra-competent personal assistants to your agents.
 Recent research shows that: